tensorflow/docs/site/en/r1/guide/graph_viz.md

 building a model, name scopes give you control over the resulting visualization.
 **The better your name scopes, the better your visualization.**

 The figure above illustrates a second aspect of the visualization.
-TensorFlow graphs have two kinds of connections: data dependencies and control dependencies.
+TensorFlow's graphs have two kinds of connections: data dependencies and control dependencies.
 Data dependencies show the flow of tensors between two ops and are shown as solid arrows, while control dependencies use dotted lines.
 In the